kodekloudhub/Study-Group-Series/README.md

 ## 🌱 Let's Elevate Your Kubernetes Journey!

 Don't miss this opportunity to accelerate your path to becoming a Certified Kubernetes Administrator.
-Secure your spot for the introductory call and join us in this transformative learning experience.
+Join us in this transformative learning experience.
 Together, we'll unlock the full potential of Kubernetes!